gmail16/Notes/Handbook_of_Critical_Race_Theory_in_Education.md

 </dl> -->

 ##### Solorzano, D. G. (2013).
 "Critical Race Theory's intellectual roots: My email epistolary with Derrick Bell."
 In M. Lynn & A. D. Dixson (Eds.), *Handbook of Critical Race Theory in education*.
 New York, NY: Routledge

+---

+### "Du Bois's Contributions to Critical Race Studies in Education"
+Rabaka makes the case that Du Bois collected work could be considered *classical CRT* in its foreshadowing explications of an intersectional, class-conscious idea of race and racism.
+Du Bois, she argues, is flattened into a counterpoint to Booker T. Washington within discussions aroud

+##### Rabaka, R. (2013).
+"Du Bois's contributions to Critical Race Theory in education."In M. Lynn & A. D. Dixson (Eds.), *Handbook of Critical Race Theory in education*.
+New York, NY: Routledge